 When the chest is viewed it becomes that most asymmetry is in fact over the lower breast pole and that minimal asymmetry exists over the upper breast pole.
 Asymmetries over the upper breast pole are typically resulting from chest width variability that can be corrected using variable breast implant styles.

-Implant style differences, such as low, middle, versus high profile, provide your surgeon to use variable sizes in implants but still preserve identical implant radius to make sure that the breast volume discrepancies are corrected without creating different breast widths and upper pole fullness.
+In correcting breast asymmetry, implant style differences, such as low, middle, versus high profile, provide your surgeon to use variable sizes in implants but still preserve identical implant radius to make sure that the breast volume discrepancies are corrected without creating different breast widths and upper pole fullness.

 18-year-old female patient shows correcting breast asymmetry with left breast mound void that was 80% smaller than the right breast.